homieiot/convention/convention.md

 #### Float

-- Float types are UTF-8 encoded string literal representations of 64-bit signed floating point numbers
+- Float types are string literal representations of 64-bit signed floating point numbers
 - Floats range from +/-(2^-1074) to +/-((2 - 2^-52) * 2^1023)
 - The payload may only contain whole numbers, the negation character "-", the exponent character "e" or "E" and the decimal separator ".", no other characters, including spaces (" ") are permitted
 - The dot character (".") is the decimal separator (used if necessary) and may only have a single instance present in the payload